woodxiang/supreium-headless-gl/README.md

 **Note** For long running jobs, garbage collection of contexts is often not fast enough.
 To prevent the system from becoming overloaded with unused contexts, you can force the system to reclaim a WebGL context immediately by calling `.destroy()`.

 ## System dependencies
 For general information on building native modules, see the [`node-gyp`](https://github.com/nodejs/node-gyp) documentation.
-System specific build instructions are as follows:

 #### Mac OS X